-While paying your auto insurance premiums during deployment, don’t forget to renew your vehicle registration or the insurance will be pointless.
-The Delaware DMV will mail an Out-of-State Inspection Packet to any active duty enlisted person outside a 250-mile radius of a Delaware.
-The packet contains a safety inspection checklist and list of emission test requirements.
+While paying your auto insurance premiums during deployment, don't forget to renew your vehicle registration or the insurance will be pointless.
+The Delaware DMV will mail an Out-of-State Inspection Packet to any active-duty enlisted person outside a 250-mile radius of a Delaware.
+The packet contains a safety inspection checklist and a list of emission test requirements.

 Delaware Service Members: